Vanguard vs. Fidelity: Which Is Best For You?

 The main focus of Vanguard is helping high-wealth clients to prepare for retirement and long-term goals.

-A further strength is the variety of ETFs and mutual funds available for a low cost, so Vanguard could be worth considering for anyone who wants to trade in these.
+A further strength is that they have a variety of mutual funds available for a low cost, and offer all ETFs with no trading fees.
+Vanguard could be worth considering for anyone who wants to trade in these.

 However, it’s possible to buy Vanguard shares through any brokerage website, so it may not be worth it, especially since Vanguard doesn’t offer much in the way of other trading options.